MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/coming-soon-to-microsoft-365-admin-center.md

 ## New Terminology

-- **Cloud update:** With the introducing of managing Microsoft 365 Apps updates from the cloud, we will rename **servicing profiles** to **Cloud Update**.
+- **Cloud Update**: We will rename **servicing profiles** to **Cloud Update**.
-- **Profile:** Every update management configuration for each cadence is referred to as a profile.
+- **Profile:** Each update management configuration for an update channel is referred to as a profile.
 Tenants can currently use a Monthly profile.
 Soon, they'll also have the options to use a Current profile and/or a Semi-Annual profile.
-These profiles enable tenants to manage Microsoft 365 Apps updates on their devices as applicable to their specific tenant.
+These profiles enable you to manage Microsoft 365 Apps updates across update channels with specific configurations for each.

 > [!NOTE]
 > The schedule and availability of Current profile and Semi-Annual profile are not determined as of yet.